AssetRipper/AssetRipper.Bindings.LibTorchSharp/README.md

 * [ClangSharp](https://github.com/dotnet/clangsharp/) is used to generate the low-level interop code.
 * A custom Roslyn source generator is used to create a mid-level layer on top of the interop code.

+TorchSharp includes some hand-written C# code.
+Nearly all of that functionality is omitted from this library.

 ### Documentation